microsoft/language-server-protocol/specification.md

 	export const Abort: FailureHandlingKind = 'abort';

 	/**
-	 * All operations are executed transactional.
+	 * All operations are executed transactionally.
 That means they either all
 	 * succeed or no changes at all are applied to the workspace.
 	 */
 	export const Transactional: FailureHandlingKind = 'transactional';

 	/**
-	 * If the workspace edit contains only textual file changes they are executed transactional.
+	 * If the workspace edit contains only textual file changes they are executed transactionally.
 	 * If resource changes (create, rename or delete file) are part of the change the failure
 	 * handling strategy is abort.
 	 */